Indonesia AirAsia: Indonesia AirAsia X (2015)

 In January 2015, the airline launched a long haul subsidiary named Indonesia AirAsia X, in a joint venture with its Malaysian counterpart, AirAsia X. The Indonesia AirAsia subsidiary became the country's first long haul low-cost carrier and was based at Ngurah Rai Airport in Denpasar, Bali.
 It flew its maiden flight on 30 January of that year with a flight from Denpasar to Taipei with an Airbus A330-300.

 On 28 June 2016, Indonesia AirAsia launched the Auto Bag Drop facility at Ngurah Rai International Airport.
 On 12 August 2016, AirAsia Indonesia moved its flight operations from Terminal 3 to Terminal 2 at Soekarno–Hatta International Airport in preparation of the opening of the main section of Terminal 3.
 The airline later consolidated its flight operations at Terminal 2 on 12 December 2018, following the full opening of the Garuda Indonesia-occupied Terminal 3.

-On 2 May 2019, AirAsia Indonesia inaugurates Lombok as its fifth hub in Indonesia in addition to its existing hubs in Soekarno-Hatta International Airport, Ngurah Rai International Airport, Kuala Namu International Airport and Juanda International Airport.
+On 2 May 2019, Indonesia AirAsia inaugurates Lombok as its fifth operating base in Indonesia in addition to its existing bases in Soekarno–Hatta International Airport in Jakarta, Ngurah Rai International Airport in Bali, Kuala Namu International Airport in Medan and Juanda International Airport in Surabaya.

-COVID-19 Pandemic (2020-2022)
+COVID-19 pandemic (2020–2022)

 In March 2020, its long haul subsidiary, Indonesia AirAsia X, ceased flights due to the effects of the COVID-19 pandemic.
 The long haul arm later announced its permanent closure in October 2022, following restructuring plans of the AirAsia Group.

 In July 2021, the company announced that it will temporarily stop all flights for a month from 6 July 2021 to support the government's effort to limit a spike in COVID-19 cases.
-The airline later resumed operations on October 2, 2021 following a two month suspension of flights,.
+The airline later resumed operations on October 2, 2021 following a two month suspension of flights.

 In January 2022, Indonesia AirAsia announced the resumption of all remaining routes that were suspended from July 2022.
 In April 2022, the airline again announced a terminal change at Soekarno Hatta International Airport, thereby splitting its operations between Terminal 1 for domestic flights and Terminal 3 for international flights.

 In February 2023, the airline announced the reactivation of its remaining eight parked aircraft from its fleet of 25 Airbus A320-200s, with a plan to acquire eight further Airbus A320s.
-Furthermore, the airline stated its intentions to resume long haul service to Japan and South Korea, as well as introduce new services to China and India with the acquisition of Airbus A330-900neo aircraft from Thai AirAsia in 2023.
+Furthermore, the airline stated its intentions to resume long haul service to Japan and South Korea, as well as introduce new services to China and India with the acquisition of Airbus A330-900 aircraft from Thai AirAsia in 2023.
+But as of March 2025, these plans were never achieved.

 Corporate affairs

-The airline's head office is in Tangerang, adjacent to Soekarno-Hatta International Airport.
+The airline's head office is in Tangerang, Banten, adjacent to Soekarno–Hatta International Airport.
 It has the AirAsia logo on its roof and uses natural lighting.
 As of 2013 over 2,000 employees work there.
 Prior to the building's 2013 opening, the airline's employees worked in several offices in Jakarta.
 They were divided between Terminal 1A of Soekarno-Hatta Airport, Soewarna, and Menara Batavia.